7krich/portfolioWebpage/README.md

 # portfolioWebpage

 ## Purpose
-A website that provides potential employers to view portfolio projects.
+A website that provides potential employers the ability to view portfolio projects.

 ## Built With
 * HTML